Spectral insights into active matter: Exceptional Points and the Mathieu equation: Spectrum of the free Fokker-Planck operator

 \subsection{Small activity, $q\ll 1$}

 We approach the limit of small activity by considering the activity as a perturbation to the purely diffusive problem.
 Inspecting eq.~\eqref{eq:eigenvaluematrix2} for $q=0$, it is obvious that the Fourier modes are already eigenfunctions for the unperturbed problem and, therefore, we find the eigenvalues $\lambda_{m'}^{(0)}={m'}^2$.
 This holds for both the original modes as well as the combinations considered here.
 We can assess corrections to that for small $q$ by means of standard perturbation theory.
 We see directly, that the correction $\mathsf{M}'$ with $\mathsf{M}=\mathsf{M}^0+{\ii q\,}\mathsf{M}'$ only contains off-diagonal elements, that is $\bra{m'}\mathsf{M}'\ket{m'}=0$.
 Thus, there is no correction to first order.
+We note that this perturbative limit has been considered before analytically~\cite{escaff2020,escaff2024,escaff2025,escaff2025b}.

 In second order perturbation theory and employing bra-ket notation (keeping in mind that these states are not constructed to be $L^2$-normalized) with $\ket{m'}=f_{m'}$, the eigenvalues change as

 Crucially, the perturbation is non-degenerate within the subspace of modes considered here, whence this is indeed the leading order.
 Note that this scaling holds for any mode.
 This is not only consistent with the numerical findings of Kürsten~\cite{kuerstennumerical} rigorously establishing $\alpha_\text{low}=2$, but also holds in the limit $Q\to \infty$ as is evident from comparison with the characteristics of the Mathieu equation \eqref{eq:mathieu} in the limit of small $q$:~\cite{dlmf,frenkelportugal}